 Identification and Reconciliation APIs are a centralized set of APIs that can be used with

-not directly write to the CMDB.
-Instead, they call the APIs first to ensure that the data
+Data sources do not directly write to the CMDB.
+Instead, they call the APIs first to ensure

 Identification engine APIs are accessible in scoped apps.
 See Activate Configuration Management For Scoped Apps (CMDB) for information about how to activate the